Pilot study – nasal vs. mouth breathing

 Compilation of interesting results

-- Mattias Andersson, a former Nordic champion in Tae-Kwondo and an asthmatic, had an asthma attack ten minutes after the biking with mouth breathing and had to take bricanyl, but after biking using nasal breathing and abdominal breathing, he was able to push back the asthma attack.
-Not to mention the fact that he cycled for 2 minutes and 15 seconds longer when using nasal breathing.
+- Mattias Andersson, a former Nordic champion in Tae-Kwondo and an asthmatic, took 26% fewer breaths during nasal breathing.
+Mattias had an asthma attack after the test where he biked and only breathed through his mouth and had to take bricanyl.
+However, after biking using nasal breathing, not only was he able to push back a looming asthma attack, he also managed to cycle for two minutes and fifteen seconds longer.

 While there is a potential for error, due to measuring equipment, or habituation, for example, the reduced amounts of lactic acid produced when using nasal breathing do point to an increase in stamina.
 Fewer breaths taken using nasal breathing is another important factor, since each breath requires energy (3-5% of the body’s resources at rest), so there is more energy left over.

-The most important result is the fact that most participants agreed that they will continue using nasal breathing, both in their daily lives, as well as when exercising, as much as possible, because it feels more natural.
+The most important result is the fact that most participants agreed that they will continue using nasal breathing as much as possible, both in their daily lives, as well as when exercising because it feels more natural.

 Many also view nasal breathing as an excellent tool for finding peace and keeping stress at bay.
-Carrying out the study has been an enriching experience and it would be great if it inspired others to undertake further research on the subject.
+Carrying out the study has been an enriching experience, both for me and the participants’, and it would be great if it inspired others to undertake further research on the subject.

-Breathing study: “My legs felt fitter during nasal breathing; I would probably have managed a higher load than when using mouth breathing if I hadn’t gotten a headache.
+Breathing study: “My legs felt stronger during nasal breathing; I would probably have managed a higher load than when using mouth breathing if I hadn’t developed a headache.
 The feeling of harmony afterwards was really pleasant!”

 Conscious Breathing: “I feel like I have a tool to use in keeping my calm when I’m up against any kind of stress.
 Even when I’m sitting in front of the computer working, I can slowly get stressed out, but when that happens, I stick the Relaxator in my mouth and regain my calm and control.”

-Breathing study: “Ï get a feeling of flow when using nasal breathing that is more rhythmical.
+Breathing study: “Ï get a feeling of flow that is more rhythmical when using nasal breathing.
 It feels less mentally arduous.”

 Nasal breathing during exercise: “It can be really tough to use nasal breathing when I’m running hard, but at the same time I get a feeling of flow and recover faster.
 Personally, I found nasal breathing useful when I got the Swedish Championship Gold medal in static apnea (holding your breath underwater for as long as possible without swimming), on March 25th, 2011.
 The nasal breathing didn’t just help me do away with competition nerves entirely, I was also able to fully relax every muscle in my body, even deep down inside, muscles we cannot normally control, as I lay in my bodysuit, floating on my back for fifteen minutes before I started the dive.
 Thanks to that comprehensive relaxation, my rate of oxygen use sank and I got into the flow much easier, even before I had started.
 I got to eight minutes and thirteen seconds, which was good enough for a Swedish gold and 2nd place in the 2011 world rankings (so far).”

 Conscious Breathing: “I am now more conscious about breathing to relax in certain situations, where before I hadn’t even thought about it.
-For example, when in the tube, at meetings, etc., I will start using nasal breathing and, just like that, I’m more relaxed.”
+For example, when in the tube or at meetings I will start using nasal breathing and, just like that, I’m more relaxed.”

 The Relaxator: “The Relaxator is a resource that helps me wind down.
 It is only when running hard (uphill) that it is really difficult.”